argenos/zotero-mdnotes/README.md

   * The only file not overwritten during batch export is the Notes file which I assume **you** modify and don't want them overwritten!
 You can use the `Create Notes file` menu to do so.

 * The format used to export Zotero notes is somewhat hardcoded and relies on Zotfile's default format.
 [Let me know](https://github.com/argenos/zotero-mdnotes/issues/new) if this doesn't work for you.

+  **v0.0.3** - Since forbidden characters for Windows file names can get quite complex and I can't test in Windows nor invest much time in this, I've made a few assumptions about the title of your notes.
+If those assumptions are not met, the file with the extracted notes won't be created and batch export won't work.
+Check if your note

+  * uses anything other than the default Zotfile format, or if the note title contains more than one parenthesis this might fail.

+  * has any other special character in the first line (which is used as part of the file name), it will also fail.
+The only cases I'm checking are forward slashes `/` and colons `:`.

+  Pull requests are welcome to handle this in a smarter way.

 * If you move or rename your markdown files, the links in Zotero will be outdated.
 The only solution is to manually locate them.